Benzimarr/EEE3096S/README.md

-# EEE3096S Tut 1
+# EEE3096S
-Repository for Tut 1
+Repository for Work Related to EEE3096S

 Group members are Andrew Abrahams (ABRAND008) and Benjamin Measures (MSRBEN001)